ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/4-profiling.md

 ### Supporting features

+There are a number of options available in the Profiling window.
+Lets explore some of them:

 To clearly delineate captured data you can toggle on Clear on Play to clear the data whenever you start playing your app.

 The Deep Profile option tells the Profiler to collect much more performance data about your code.
-The extra information comes at the cost of additional start-up time of your app and an additional cost to data collection during runtime.
+The extra information comes at the cost of additional start-up time of your app and an additional cost to data collection during runtime so it is usually easier without it, unless needed.
 Data collection can be much slower with Deep Profile turned on (depending on the complexity of your app).
 Your app must be built with support for deep profiling; activate this by turning on Deep Profiling Support in Build Settings (before you select Build and Run).

-The Call Stacks option enables recording of scripting memory allocations.
-It is accompanied by a pull-down menu with three options; GC.Alloc, UnsafeUtility.Malloc (Persistent) and JobHandle.Complete.
-GC.Alloc is the default.
-It allows you to profile your code that results in a memory allocation.
+In addition to performance timings, we can also see how often memory allocations are made.
+The Call Stacks option enables recording of such memory allocations.
+It is accompanied by a pull-down menu with three options, _GC.Alloc_ is the default.
+You can see when your code triggers a memory allocation.
 Click on the GC.Alloc block (in magenta) to see the call stack in the popup window.

 ![Call Stacks#center](images/profiler-analyse-selected-frame-call-stacks-enabled.PNG "Figure 5.
 Call stack leading to a memory allocation using GC.Alloc mode of Call Stacks option.")

 ### Mark your own code for profiling

-You can profile your own code by tagging it using functions from the UnityEngine.Profiling namespace.
+To mark specific areas of code you want to measure, you can add your own profiling tags by calling functions from the UnityEngine.Profiling namespace.
 See below for how to mark your code such that it appears in the Timeline and Hierarchy using the label of your choice:

 ```
 using UnityEngine.Profiling;